 Kristi House provides a healing environment for sexually abused children and their families.
 As Miami-Dade’s only Child Advocacy Center, Kristi House is an integral part of a multidisciplinary team of mental health, medical, and legal professionals as well as law enforcement that address the needs of our clients and their families.
 Last year, we provided case coordination services for 819 children and their families at no cost to the families and safety presentations to more than 4,000 children within Miami-Dade Public Schools including case coordination services to those who requested follow up.
 Internship / Volunteer Job Description 2007-2008

 The CSEC Project is a new program at Kristi House that was launched in the summer of 2007.
-This program is managed by Sandy Skelaney, Program Coordinator, and falls under the Education and Outreach department of Kristi House which is supervised by Assistant Executive Director, Dawn Thompson.
 An internship with this project is an exciting opportunity to learn the skills necessary to starting up a new advocacy and direct service program including: grant writing, fundraising, researching, coalition building, conducting outreach and providing trainings and presentations.The intern will assist the CSEC Program Coordinator in the development and day-to-day maintenance of the program.
 Responsibilities will include: